+2.1.
 Both parents in this matter must attend and complete one of the approved courses.

 Completion of one of these courses is mandatory in all cases, contested or uncontested, in which the parties have minor children.
 Therefore, even if the parties have settled, they must both attend one of these courses.

-Both parents must attend an approved parent education class within 60 days after this action is filed.
-If a certificate of completion for both parents from one of these courses is not in the court file, the judge may not sign a final judgment.
+2.2.
+Both parents must attend an approved parent education class within sixty (60) days after this action is filed.
+If a certificate of completion for both parents from one of these courses is not in the Court file, the Court may not sign a Final Judgment.